bennyxguo/react-angular-demo/README.md

 In situation where a big application has multiple teams working with different frontend framework or structures.

 For example, we have a outer commonly used container which is built using React.
-The content of this container is built with Angular in a different framework and fronted.
+The content of this container is built with Angular in a different framework and frontend.

 This setup should support the following features: